SuperOfficeDocs/superoffice-docs/docs/en/marketing/tracked-links/learn/index.md

 When setting up a mailing, you have the option of using Google Analytics as the tracking system.
 The setup in mailings allows you to define a more accurate tracking of emails using the provided fields, which results in more detailed Google Channel reports.

+Google Analytics is the most popular digital analytics software available.
+By tracking how website visitors find and use your website, the service provides your company with useful insights that help you improve the success of your online marketing strategies.

+By default, Google Analytics does not identify visitors coming from specific mailings.
+You have to add a tag to the links in your email to be able to:

+* Identify which links your recipients have clicked,
+* See which website pages they visited once they landed on your website.

+When you add a link to your website in your mailing without a tag, you’ll see that your visitors come from a mailing, but you won’t know which specific mailing.
+As a result, you are left in the dark about how the recipients of specific mailings behave on your website.

+The Google Analytics feature in SuperOffice Marketing identifies your mailings in the reports.
+By adding a unique tag to all the links you use in your mailing, Google Analytics will recognize your mailing as the source where the website visitors come from.
+Google Analytics also gives you insight into the visitors’ path through your website.

 **Medium**: "Email" is the pre-defined medium in automated UTM tags.
 This means that tracked links in mailings sent from SuperOffice can be found in Google Channel reports under "Emails" (as opposed to "other").

 **Source** and **Campaign**: These fields identify this specific mailing as the source, and allows for a more accurate tracking and reporting in Google.